 “What did you dream about last night?”

-“Uh…” He wanted to forget and only forget that nightmare, “…A whale.”
+“Uh…” He wanted to forget and only forget that reoccurring nightmare, “…A whale.”
 He glanced down, embarrassed, “It was huge.
 Massive.
 Like… the size of the whole ocean.”
 He swallowed hard.
-Why was he telling this stranger his reoccurring nightmare?
+Why am I telling her this?
 “And I was swimming next to it.
-It’s giant eyes stared at me.
+Its giant eyes stared at me.
 It was like the moon was staring at me.
 The whale became angry, so angry that the water turned hot and boiled like a pot of water.
 It turned into blood.
 The whale pushed me under water with its giant fin.
 It knew I was drowning but it didn’t care.”
 Daniel’s heart pounded in his chest, “And I was boiled alive like a lobster.”

 A smile flashed across her face.
 She stood tall before him, “Look at me, Daniel.”